darkwark/queue-lua/README.md

 Get Length of the queue

 **`Queue:print()`**
-Print the Queue content onto the console
+Print the Queue content to the console

 **`Queue:copy()`**
 Returns a NEW Queue with the same content as the one calling the function